fprime-community/fprime-tutorial-math-component/docs/creating-components-3.md

 ## Summary
 You are two thirds of the way through finishing `MathReceiver`.
-So far, you have created a queued component stub, filled in the fpp file, and wrote component charactaristics in `MathReceiver.fpp`.
+So far, you have created a queued component stub, filled in the fpp file, and wrote component characteristics in `MathReceiver.fpp`.
 Next, you will write the behavior for `MathReceiver`.

 **Next:** [Creating Components Part 4: Implementing MathReceiver Behavior](./creating-components-4.md)